2020 Pre-Orientation Camping Trip Canceled

 UVM Medical Alumni Association, and the Wellness Committee

-Class of 2024 UVM-Med Outdoor Orientation
+First-Year UVM-Med Outdoor Orientation

 Welcome to the Larner College of Medicine!
 We know that you are eager to begin your medical training.
 A good way to start is with your fellow classmates and current students on an outdoor adventure!
 The Orientation Committee, Alumni Association, Wellness

 Committee, and Wilderness Medicine Student Interest Group have joined forces to provide you with a fun outdoor retreat for all ability levels.

 This optional pre-Orientation event is an overnight outdoor experience

 open to all first-year students that will take place the weekend prior to Orientation (Friday August 7th 1:00PM to Sunday August 9th 12:00PM).
 Students may stay one or two overnights- your choice!
 It will be located Kettle Pond State